MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

    ### Load URL

-   Developers can now dynamically change web content in real-time by loading new URLs through Visual Scripting.
+   Developers can now dynamically change web content in real time by loading new URLs through Visual Scripting.
 This functionality broadens the scope for various applications, including altering web content based on user preferences or updating it in response to real-time data.

    ![A screenshot of an example script graph that loads a new URL in a WebSlate.](../../media/webview-developer-guide/image021.png)